the-y-company/many/README.md

 If that process fails you can run `reset` to clear that file the subsequent `bundle` run will force copy all files.

-The `srcpkg` can contain multiple nested directories, for an example look at the source code of this package.
+- The `srcpkg` can contain multiple nested directories, for an example look at the source code of this package.
 Everything else remains the same, e.g.: use of `inst`, etc.

-You can set the `MANY_VERBOSE` environment variable to `FALSE` if you want to switch off all messages.
+- Set the `MANY_VERBOSE` environment variable to `FALSE` if you want to switch off all messages.

-You can run `tidy()` to clean up old files but you should not have to do this, it's handled in `bundle()`.
+- Run `tidy()` to clean up old files but you should not have to do this, it's handled in `bundle()`.
+- If you run into any issue you can always reset the tracking by running `many::reset()` (you will NOT lose any progress).

 ## Setup